canonical/microceph/docs/snap/how-to/enable-fde.rst

 - The installed snapd daemon version must be >= 2.59.1
 - The `dm-crypt kernel module`_ must be available.
 Note that some cloud-optimised kernels do not ship dm-crypt by default.
 Check by running ``sudo modinfo dm-crypt``
-- The :external+snapcraft:ref:`snap dm-crypt plug <interfaces-dm-crypt-interface>` has to be connected, and ``microceph.daemon`` subsequently restarted:
+- The :external+snapcraft:ref:`snap dm-crypt plug <interfaces-dm-crypt-interface>` has to be connected.
+When MicroCeph is installed from the Snap Store this plug auto-connects, so no action is needed.
+For locally-built or ``--dangerous`` installs, connect it manually and restart ``microceph.daemon``:

   .. code-block:: none

      sudo snap connect microceph:dm-crypt
      sudo snap restart microceph.daemon

+  You can confirm all prerequisites are met by running ``sudo microceph disk encryption-support``.

 Enable FDE